 - Unsalted Butter.
 Butter adds flavor and binds the crust together.

 - Granulated Sugar.
 As the crust bakes and sets, the sugar helps binds the ingredients together and the crust to brown.

 - Macadamia Nuts.
 The macadamia nuts add flavor to the crust.
 If you don't have macadamia nuts or if you're allergic to nuts you can leave them out.

 - Kosher Salt.
 The salt balances out the sweetness and elevates the other flavors in the crust.

-Graham cracker crusts are so easy to make that there is no need to buy a store-bought crust.
+Graham cracker crusts are easy to make and there is no need to buy a store-bought crust.
 The store-bought version is not going to be as nearly flavorful as a homemade crust.
 A homemade crust is crunchy and buttery with the perfect amount of sweetness.
 And in this case a little nutty from the macadamia nuts.